raul-vital/wordle-game/README.md

 ### Next steps:
 * Implementing number of attempts

-* Updating colors of boxes at the keyboard

 * Updating the color of only one box if a letter is present only once in word.

 ### Resources: